-The Sargon Coal Tenement (E70/2758) is located in the Mid-West of Western Australia, adjacent to major infrastructure.
+The Sargon Coal Project is a JORC estimated resource of 205Mt of coal, located in the Mid-West of Western Australia, adjacent to major infrastructure.
 The existing Port of Geraldton and the proposed deep-water Oakajee port are within 65 km; a railway runs through the Tenement; and the main highway from Perth, north to the Pilbara and the Kimberley - the Brand Highway - also runs through the Tenement.